-Update: These thoughts on teaching cultural anthropology are from fall 2014.
+Update: These thoughts on teaching cultural anthropology are from 2014.
 For more current versions see the page on Anthropology Courses.

 Teaching Cultural Anthropology 2014